 Diplome in Composition, l'Ecole Normale de Musique de Paris

 D.M.A Boston University School of Music

-Ms. Koppel is also a professor, music director, and soprano.
-In addition to teaching composition and music history at Gordon College, she teaches music theory at Boston University.
+MMK is also an educator, music director, and soprano.
+She is an Assistant Professor at Gordon College, teaching composition, instrumentation, arranging, songwriting, and music history, and also teaches music theory at Boston University.
 Before moving to the Boston area in 2006, she taught at Bennington College, where she founded and conducted the Bennington College Chamber Singers.
 Her music direction includes work at MASSMoCA and HERE in New York.
 She holds a D.M.A. from the Boston University School of Music, a B.A. from Middlebury College, and a Diplôme in Composition from l’Ecole Normale de Musique de Paris.